 -

-the capacity (Wh) ,
+the capacity (Wh),

 -

-compatibility with your engine and frame,
+compatibility with your motor and frame,

 -

-the warranty and the after-sales service network,
+the warranty and after-sales service network,

 -